katha-patel/kubernetes-mongo-express-setup/Readme.md

-# Mongo and Mongo-express Setup using Kubernetes
+# Mongo-express Setup using Kubernetes

 ## commands to run.
 ## Install kubectl and minikube